A recurring internal conversation performed in my head for a few years before I hit my tipping point in my corporate career

 Better to do a job that you don’t enjoy until you feel ready to retire and then start really enjoying life with all that free time?

 Who LOVES THEIR JOB anyway?

-That attitude might have worked for you 30 years ago.
+That attitude might have worked for our parents.
 It might work for you in today’s climate if you work in a company surrounded by 50 and 60 year old peers.

 Let’s consider that for a moment…1.7million?

 Crikey.
 I don’t know about you but that statistic FRIGHTENS THE LIFE OUT OF ME.!

 I don’t ever want to be in a situation where I might say or even feel that “it is unlikely that I will ever work again”.
 Even writing it down gives me the heebie geebies.